hiveot/hub.capnp/pkg/launcher/README.md

 While running, the launcher keeps track of the CPU and memory usage of the service.
 This is available upon request.

+**Limitations:**

-> Note: The launcher will not recognize services started on their own.
+* The launcher will not recognize services started on their own.
 Services will not function properly when started twice.

 ## Launcher Configuration